pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 Each `Word` has an ~18 bytes RAM footprint, which becomes significant for thousands of Words registered on a server: using dynamic allocation may become necessary if the Word store grows too much and the stack cannot handle it.

-The `DynamicWordStore` is quite efficient because it allocates a fixed chunk of memory at the start of the program, so it won't be re-allocated at runtime, avoiding fragmentation & allocation errors.&#x20;
+The `DynamicWordStore` is quite efficient because it allocates a fixed chunk of memory at the start of the program, so it won't be re-allocated at runtime, avoiding fragmentation & allocation errors.

 On ESP32, the `DynamicWordStore` will be automatically added to PSRAM (if enabled) if its size exceeds the free memory on the initial 320 kB DRAM, which is quite interesting for large servers with > 10k registers.